bripfaff/IDD-Fa18-Final_Project/README.md

 1. First connect the camera to the pi as seen in this [example](https://www.youtube.com/watch?v=PyGM4Iah0cM).
 2. After this power up the Raspberry Pi plug in your mouse, keyboard and monitor or ssh into the pi with your laptop.
 3. Save the files below to the pi
-4. If you want a casing for the pi use this [SVG file]( ) as it is setup to work with the Raspberry pi 3, the camera and allow space for the HDMI, Mouse and keyboard USB plug-ins.
+4. If you want a casing for the pi use this [SVG file](https://github.com/bripfaff/IDD-Fa18-Final_Project/blob/master/boxp1%20(1)%20(1).svg) as it is setup to work with the Raspberry pi 3, the camera and allow space for the HDMI, Mouse and keyboard USB plug-ins.